 Shadow board systems can be of two types - Shadow Board or Shadow Foam.
 Shadow boards for tools are usually in a vertical position and are made of wood, metal, or acrylic frames.
 Tools are hung and when a tool is taken from the board, an employee has to place his tag (name or number) on the pivot for identification and tracking of the tool’s location.

 On the other hand, shadow foam is made of control foam, cut with the tool’s exact dimension.
 Shadow foam is covered with a robust box for portability and protection.
 In comparison with shadow boards, shadow foam is used for more expensive and sensitive tools which require frequent calibration and thorough monitoring.

-Labeling the tools on the board makes it easier even for people unfamiliar with the company’s system to locate and return items to their designated places.
+Labeling the tools on the tool shadow board makes it easier even for people unfamiliar with the company’s system to locate and return items to their designated places.
 It also helps with sustaining organizational systems in the workplace on a daily basis.
 This way, even if the worker doesn’t know or forgets the location of the tool, the answer is visible.

 Tool outlining is an effective way to make organization more visual, making it easier for workers to observe organization procedures without too much thought.
 This way, workers can return tools to their proper place even if they forgot the color code or name of the tool.

 Given the number of padlocks, tags, lockout hasps, lockout devices, manufacturing tools, and all other production-related tools, it is not surprising to have them misplaced or worse, lost.
-It can be frustrating and can cause inconvenience.
+It can be frustrating and can cause industry hazards.
 Hence, it is critical to guarantee that there's a place for everything, and everything should be in its place.

 Standardization and Effective Visual Solutions